brycewray/hugo-site/content/posts/2022/07/really-getting-started-hugo-four-steps.md

 [Go to firstpost](/firstpost/).
 {{< /highlight >}}
+Incidentally, the reason for that underscore in the name `_index.md` has to do with [how Hugo helps you manage content](https://gohugo.io/content-management/organization/#index-pages-_indexmd), but a more detailed explanation thereof is well outside the scope of these intentionally simplified instructions.

 7. In the `config.toml` file at the Hugo project's top level, add the following line[^disableKinds]:\
 {{< highlight toml "linenos=false" >}}